Ever heard about the 10,000 hour rule?

 - Memorizing

 For the listening and reading component, check out my tutorial on using Netflix to learn a language.
+It will help you combine listening and reading at the same time.

 Be Disciplined with Your Language Learning Material